UU-ER/AdOpT-NET0/joss_submission/paper.md

 | Translator                                          | Pyomo                                                                                                                           |
 | Solver                                              | Multiple (solvers compatible with Pyomo)                                                                                        |

 Table: Features of AdOpT-NET0.
-The feature list is based on the comprehensive review paper by Hoffmann et al (2024) [@Hoffmann2024review].
+The feature list is based on the comprehensive review paper by @Hoffmann2024review.

 The standard formulation of the model framework is a mixed integer linear program (MILP).
 Its implementation supports a wide range of spatial/temporal resolutions and technological